 The Security Rule does not state how often risk analysis should be completed, only that they are done periodically.
 At Accountable, we recommend that you conduct an assessment annually, and following any major changes within your organization.
 Changes could include a new office location, employee turnover, or new hardware.
 All three of these can affect how you process and interact with PHI, as well as your level of risk.
 A lot can change over a year, let alone two or three years.

-While a risk assessment may sound daunting, Accountable can help you by breaking the process down into the steps above, we will not only greatly simplify the process, allowing you to clearly see threats and vulnerabilities and then take appropriate action, but you can also protect your organization from liability in the case of a breach.
+While a HIPAA risk assessment may sound difficult, Accountable was designed specifically to help you by breaking the process down into the steps above.
+Our platform will not only greatly simplify the process, allowing you to clearly see threats and vulnerabilities and then take appropriate action, but will also protect your organization from liability in the case of a breach.